anderson-aristotle/cipher-challenge/README.md

 cipher.encode('Hello Jeff'); //=> 'Uryyb Wrss'
 ```

 Next, implement a ROT25 cipher.
-You should implement both `.ecnode` and
+You should implement both `.encode` and
 `.decode` methods.
 Test drive your solution, and use the module pattern.

 ```js